Skip to main content

 sudo turbostat --show Core,Busy%,Avg_MHz,PkgTmp,PkgWatt --interval 1

-# 3. Check which process is causing load
+# 3. Identify the process causing the heat

 top -o %CPU